mortyma/Advanced_Internet_Computing/README.md

 * /sentiment		Twitter-based sentiment analysis using CloudScale on AWS
 * /paper			Contains the seminar-style overview of current elastic computing research

 Since we have two stand-alone applications, please see AppEngine/README.md and sentiment/README.md for the respective instructions on how to run them.
+However, both need recent Java and Maven installations.
+Detailed instructions can be found in each README.md.